JaKooLit/NixOS-configs/README.md

 - You need to setup flakes for Wallust-Dev (used as color palette generator)

 > [!NOTE]
 > I dont use any Log-in Manager.
-I do utilize .zprofile for auto start for Hyprland
+I do utilize ~/.zprofile for auto start for Hyprland
-- .zprofile
+- ~/.zprofile
 ```
 if [ -z "${DISPLAY}" ] && [ "${XDG_VTNR}" -eq 1 ]; then
        Hyprland